tbnobody/OpenDTU/README.md

 * EBYTE E49-900M20S

 The CMT2300A uses 3-Wire half duplex SPI communication.
 Due to this fact it currently requires a separate SPI bus.
 If you want to run the CMT2300A module on the same ESP32 as a NRF24L01+ module or a PCD8544 display make sure you get a ESP which supports 2 SPI busses.
+Currently the SPI bus host is hardcoded to number 2.
+This may change in future.

 ### Power supply